malek-luky/Automatic-Wheel-Assembly-Detection/README.md

 }'
 ```

-## Local deployment
+### Local deployment

 Our model can also be deployed locally.
-The guidlines for running a local server and making predictions are [here](torchserve/README.md)
+The guidelines for running a local server and making predictions are [here](deployment/torchserve/README.md)

 ## 🤝 Contributing